razvan-bara/Java-EE-Database-interface/README.md

 Every user needs to register/login to the app.

 Basic users can only perform read/create/update operations on the DB.
-Only admins can perfom the delete operation (full CRUD support) and managed the registered users.
+Only admins can perfom the delete operation (full CRUD support) and manage the registered users.